olbrichattila/galleryorganiser/README.md

 # Gallery Organizer / Splitter

 This small utility can copy your files and split them according to their type and date:
+If you have sub folders they all goint to be processed and the below breakdown will be per sub folder

 For example: